 City's title hopes have taken another blow after a 4-0 hammering at Everton.
 There was little to suggest what was to come as City picked up where they'd left off against the Hammers, playing slick, stylish football for the first half-hour, but the failure to turn dominance into goals cost the Blues dearly with Everton scoring either side of half-time and then added two more late on to rub salt in the wounds.
+What happened?

 Pep Guardiola made just one change from the side that dismantled West Ham nine days before with Claudio Bravo replacing Willy Caballero in goal.

 The pressure was on the Blues before a ball had even been kicked with Arsenal, Chelsea and Spurs all winning handsomely 24 hours earlier - the pace at the top continues to be relentless.

 City started confidently and before long were dominating possession with some excellent movement, particularly from David Silva, Kevin De Bruyne and Raheem Sterling.